DavidSouther/davidsouther.github.com/source/_posts/2014-02-17-5-surprisingly-not-that-painful-things-about-client-side-js.markdown

 1. **Flaky stats and monitoring**

-    Sourcegraph argue that it's hard to integrate a third-party analytics provider with an SPA.
+    Sourcegraph argues that it's hard to integrate a third-party analytics provider with an SPA.
 There are tricky issues with the HTML5 history api, and what about the replaceState events?
 When you found out you tracked it wrong, it's nigh impossible to recover those stats.